vomitorius/vomitorius/README.md

 ### 👋 Hi there!
 I'm Csaba

-I'm a  web developer from Hungary.
+I'm a developer from Hungary.

 ### 🛠️ Technologies & Skills